blakeaw/LipidBilayerAnalysis/README.md

 	      Includes various anlyses based on the COM mass motion of the lipids.
 	Version 2 - The frames of COM representations are stored on disk using the shelve module.
-	            This allows large trajectories to be processed without eating up all the RAM (although this requires up a few GB of disk space).
+	            This allows large trajectories to be processed without eating up all the RAM (although this requires up to a few GB of free disk space).